MachinesWhoLearn/workshops/README.md

 * Marina also has a [list of books on probability](http://www.stat.washington.edu/courses/stat391/spring15/books.html), for STAT 391 students.

-* UW faculty member [Jake VanderPlas](http://staff.washington.edu/jakevdp/) is working on an O'Reilly book "Python Data Science Handbook".
-Some previews are [posted](https://www.oreilly.com/people/89c9c-jake-vanderplas).
+* UW faculty member [Jake VanderPlas](http://staff.washington.edu/jakevdp/) is the author of O'Reilly's "Python Data Science Handbook".
+All notebooks and resources used in the book are [posted](https://github.com/jakevdp/PythonDataScienceHandbook/tree/master/notebooks).

 ## Software